The 10 Worst Neighborhoods In Santa Ana For 2022

 It seems as if there's a neighborhood for everyone in Santa Ana.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Santa Ana.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in California thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Santa Ana.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Santa Ana neighborhoods are the worst, and which are the best?
+So the question arises, which Santa Ana neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Santa Ana hoods need a little tender loving care - the sore thumbs of the Santa Ana area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Metro Classic ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Santa Ana hoods need a little tender loving care – the sore thumbs of the Santa Ana area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Sandpointe ranks way above the rest.

-We examined 58 of Santa Ana's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Santa Ana's reputation.
+We examined 54 of Santa Ana’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Santa Ana’s reputation.

-So what's the worst neighborhood to live in Santa Ana for 2022?
-According to the most recent census data, Lyon Street looks to be the worst neighborhood in Santa Ana.
+So what’s the worst neighborhood to live in Santa Ana for 2024?
+According to the most recent census data, Mar-Les looks to be the worst neighborhood in Santa Ana.

 Read on to see how we determined the places around Santa Ana that need a pick-me-up.
 And remember, don't blame the messenger.